- Skippable Ads – 0:17

 This can be done with engaging video.
 It can be done with something, maybe calling the viewer out, being like, “Hey, if you’re interested in this, listen up.”
 Something like that to let these people know, “Hey, here’s what we’re going to be talking about today.”
 Once this five seconds is up, there’s a skip ad button that pops up.
 And if I click skip ads, it’s going to go ahead and just skip these ads.
 I’m not going to have to watch them.
 The cool thing about that, and this works as a benefit to you, me and every other advertiser on YouTube, if a viewer skips the ad before 30 seconds or the end of the video, whichever comes first, and depending on how the ad is set up, some of these in-stream ads, if you set up a campaign goal, you actually get charged after 10 seconds.

 But either way, if somebody skips the ad before either 10 seconds, 30 seconds or before the end, whichever ever comes first, the advertiser does not pay.
-So if you mess up your targeting or maybe your video is not very engaging or something like that, it’s essentially no risk advertising because people are going to skip it.
+If you mess up your targeting or maybe your video is not very engaging or something like that, it’s essentially no risk advertising because people are going to skip it.
 If you see an ad on YouTube that you don’t like, what do you do?
 Well, I’m willing to bet you smashed that skip button right here, which is a very key component of these ads.
 It’s not a bad thing when somebody skips your ad because if they’re not interested, you don’t want them watching anyway, right?
-So let’s go ahead and break down a few more components of this app.
-So we have the actual video itself, which is just a normal YouTube video that is then turned into an in-stream ad.
+Let’s go ahead and break down a few more components of this app.
+We have the actual video itself, which is just a normal YouTube video that is then turned into an in-stream ad.

 Up here, we have a companion banner.
 And in this case it says, buy one annual membership, share one for free.
 So over here in TubeSift in the banner studio, you can actually create your own companion banners.
 These companion banners don’t cost anything extra.
 And all you have to do is come over here, companion banner in-stream ad, the size is 300 by 60 pixels.
 You choose that, you click okay.
 And then you can see right here, we can design our companion banner in the drag and drop banner design studio.
-So very cool thing right here.
+So, a very cool thing right here.
 We have tutorials inside of TubeSift how to do exactly that.
 But basically this is a chance for you to get a little bit more of your messaging across.
 Maybe you can throw some text up there.
 I like to throw, click here on mine and let people know, “Hey, if you click right here, you can be taken to the website as well.”

-So if you click on this companion banner, it actually takes you to the URL of the advertiser’s choice.
+If you click on this companion banner, it actually takes you to the URL of the advertiser’s choice.
 So that’s something to keep in mind as well.
 It’s just an extra place for people to click and you can get your message across.
 Even if I skip this ad, that companion banner stays up.
 And if somebody clicks on it afterwards, then we’re good to go.
 And we’re still getting that traffic as well.
 An important thing to note is if somebody does click on your ad as well, it does count as a view.
 You don’t get charged per click.
 You get charged per view with these types of ads.

 Call to Action Buttons

 This does look a little bit different on mobile.
 As you can see right here with this screenshot I just popped up, mobile has a call to action, right under the video, same kind of thing, but there’s only one of them and there’s no companion banner.
-So it doesn’t show up under the companion banner.
+It doesn’t show up under the companion banner.
 It just shows up under the video.
 The second call to action is in the bottom left hand corner of the video.
 As you can see here on desktop or laptop or whatever, same thing, somebody clicks on this, it takes them to the landing page that counts as a click.

 Best Practices: How to Use Skippable In-Stream Ads to Maximize ROI